shrey141102/Javascript-projects/README.md

 Check this [file](https://github.com/shrey141102/Javascript-projects/blob/main/CONTRIBUTING.md) for steps to contribute.

+Please read the `CONTRIBUTING.md` file carefully before submitting a PR.
+Also, make sure your PR fulfills the required conditions present in the PR template.

 Please update this README file by adding your project name.

 Also remember to add a README inside your project directory explaining what your project is.

+Please avoid adding same projects again and again. (unless it has a very different approach/ui)

 <h2>💻 Built with</h2>